Diabetes medicines and monitoring

 NHS England sent this letter to everyone who is on the waiting list for the NHS Children and Young People’s Gender Service in May 2024.

-Sativex® is a medicine that can be used to treat symptoms of moderate to severe spasticity (muscles feeling stiff, heavy and difficult to move) in patients with multiple sclerosis (MS).
-The NHS West Yorkshire Integrated Care Board (ICB) is having discussions with local clinical specialists on how we can use Sativex® alongside existing treatment options for MS as per NICE guidance (NG144).
+Sativex® is a medicine that can be used to treat symptoms of moderate to severe spasticity (muscles feeling stiff, heavy and difficult to move) in patients with MS. The ICB is having discussions with local clinical specialists on how we can use Sativex® alongside existing treatment options for MS as per NICE guidance (NG144).
 Until these discussions have taken place, Sativex® is still classified as ‘do not prescribe’ which means it cannot be prescribed by healthcare professionals working across West Yorkshire.
-We will update this information once discussions around Sativex® have taken place and a way forward has been agreed.

 NHS West Yorkshire Integrated Care Board (ICB) commissions the following use of VEGF inhibitors